michael-emmi/bam-bam-boogieman/README.md

 ## Installation

-First build the `c2s` gem with the command,
+First build the `bam-bam-boogieman` gem with the command,

-    gem build c2s.gemspec
+    gem build bam-bam-boogieman.gemspec

-which will generate some `c2s-X.Y.Z.gem` file; then install this gem with the command (obviously substituting `X.Y.Z` with the actual version number),
+which will generate some `bam-bam-boogieman-X.Y.Z.gem` file; then install this gem with the command (substituting `X.Y.Z` with the actual version number),

-    gem install c2s-X.Y.Z.gem
+    gem install bam-bam-boogieman-X.Y.Z.gem

-If you have not used gems before, you may need to add the gem installation path to your executable path in order to locate c2s; if you've installed Ruby with [Homebrew](http://brew.sh) like I have, adding the following line to your `~/.profile` might work.
+If you have not used gems before, you may need to add the gem installation path to your executable path in order to locate the `bam` executable; if you've installed Ruby with [Homebrew](http://brew.sh) like I have, adding the following line to your `~/.profile` might work.

     export PATH=$PATH:/usr/local/opt/ruby/bin/

 Then you can always uninstall with the command

-    gem uninstall c2s
+    gem uninstall bam-bam-boogieman

 ## Usage

-See the list of possible options with
+The `bam` executable expects a single source file and an aribtrary number of AST passes.
+See the list of possible options and passes with

-    c2s --help
+    bam --help

+## Adding New AST Passes

+New AST passes are created by extending the `Bpl::Pass` class.
+Follow the examples in `lib/bpl/analysis` and `lib/bpl/transformation` and add your new pass accordingly.

 ## Author